Bojan-Radulovic/uniri-chatbot/README.md

 * OpenAI API
 * ...
 ## Use
+In the openaiBot.py file, replace "insert your OpenAi API key here" with your OpenAI API key.
 Extract the vectorstore.rar file in your root folder and, from a terminal in the root folder, start the server with python app.py.